K-Trap

-Devonte Kasi Martin Perkins (born 21 October 1995), professionally known as K-Trap, is a British rapper and songwriter from South London.
+Devonte Kasi Martin Perkins (born 21 October 1995), known professionally as K-Trap, is a British rapper and songwriter from South London.
 He is known for his prominence in the UK drill scene, releasing notable mixtapes such as The Last Whip (2017), The Re-Up (2018) and No Magic (2019).
-Previously, K-Trap was widely known for wearing a balaclava to conceal his identity until June 2019 when he revealed his face for the first time in the music video for his single ‘Big Mood’, promoting his mixtape No Magic.
+Previously, K-Trap was widely known for wearing a balaclava to conceal his identity until June 2019 when he revealed his face for the first time in the music video for his single "Big Mood", promoting his mixtape No Magic.

 His fourth mixtape, Street Side Effects, was released on 13 November 2020.
-His mixtape collaboration with Headie One, Strength to Strength, was released on 22 September 2023, reaching number 4 on the UK albums chart and 1 on the UK Hip-Hop and R&B albums chart.
+His mixtape collaboration with Headie One, Strength to Strength, was released on September 22, 2023, reaching number 4 on the UK Albums Chart and number one on the UK Hip-Hop and R&B Albums Chart.

 Early life

-Devonte Kasi Martin Perkins was born on 21 October 1995 in the Lambeth area of South London.
+Devonte Kasi Martin Perkins was born on 21 October 1995, in the Lambeth area of South London.